 - Choose the orientation from the list of options and Click on Apply.

-While all the graphics control panel applications from brands are different in UI, they do have almost the same settings and functionality.
+While all the graphics control panel applications from brands differ in UI, they have almost the same settings and functionality.

 3] Keyboard Shortcuts